How Is Pain and Suffering Valued After an Austin Car Accident?

 Usually, pain and suffering is valued using a multiplier of your special damages.
 For example, your attorney could determine your pain and suffering should be valued three times the total value of your medical bills, lost wages, and property damage.
 We will also take into account the amount of evidence we have to back up your case.
 Your attorney will usually not reveal to the other side what their multiplier is, nor how they came about it.

 Likewise, the attorney for the insurance company on the other side will apply their own multiplier or algorithm to base their estimate on.
-It will probably be lower than the one used by your attorney because the insurance company is trying to get away with paying out as little as possible.
+It will most likely be lower than what your attorney came up with, because the insurance company is trying to get away with paying as little as possible.

-Keep in mind, your car accident attorney will probably value your pain and suffering higher than the insurance adjuster for the other side will.
+Keep in mind, your car accident attorney will probably value your pain and suffering higher than the insurance adjuster.
+This is likely to lead to negotiation.
 But, don’t worry!
 At Lorenz & Lorenz, our lawyers always handle negotiations to advocate for our clients’ maximum deserved compensation on your behalf.
 We will come to our figure based on the severity of your injuries and the effect on your life that the accident had.